Share this link via

 Or copy link

-Curro Midrand Sagewood is an independent school in Midrand, Johannesburg, that provides high-quality education for learners from Grade 8 to Grade 12.
+Curro Midrand Sagewood has a high school phase in Midrand, Johannesburg, that provides high-quality education for learners from Grade 8 to Grade 12.
 Our dedicated teachers and well-rounded approach prepare learners for the IEB examinations at the end of Grade 12.
 With small class sizes, dedicated teachers, and an enhanced curriculum, we empower learners with 21st-century skills and knowledge to grow into high-performing, self-confident individuals who are ready to become the leaders of the future.
-Our learners even use tablets in class.
+Our learners even use tablets in class and we offer discretionary school scholarships to learners from Grade 8.

 Senior phase: Grade 8 and Grade 9

 Our learners are guided to adjust to a greater workload of higher intensity.
-With dedicated teachers and affordable school fees, our enhanced curriculum places great emphasis on problem-solving and individual thinking.
+Our enhanced curriculum places great emphasis on problem-solving and individual thinking.
 Teaching in our small class sizes takes place in English, and learners gain 21st-century skills in subjects such as Information Technology and Natural Sciences.
 Learners in this phase further benefit by having Afrikaans and isiZulu as additional language options and may choose to use tablets in class rather than textbooks.

 FET phase: Grade 10 to Grade 12